Long Tom's treasure

 Long Tom's treasure is a legend in American folklore said to have taken place in the Grand Canyon of Arizona, four miles west of the Tanner immigrant trail, near a Havasupai village.

-In 1910 "Long Tom" Watson found papers in a cabin written by outlaws.
+In 1910, "Long Tom" Watson found papers in a cabin written by outlaws.
 The papers described a cache of stolen gold hidden behind a seasonal waterfall in the canyon.
 Beginning in 1912, Watson searched the area until spring of 1914 when he decided to give up.
-While returning home on Horse Thief Trail from Morgan Point, Watson sighted a waterfall, after hiking to it he found a cave behind the water and entered it.
+While returning home on Horse Thief Trail from Moran Point, Watson sighted a waterfall, after hiking to it he found a cave behind the water and entered it.
 Inside he discovered an unspecified amount of gold nuggets but as Watson was about to leave, he slipped, fell, and broke his leg.
-Leaving the gold behind, Long Tom Watson crawled his way to the nearby Buggelin Ranch.
+Leaving the gold behind, Long Tom Watson crawled his way to the nearby Buggeln Ranch.
 Watson later recovered from his injury and began a new search but he could not find the waterfall and ended up committing suicide.